-Angus completed a traditional engineering apprenticeship (ICI) before studying at Liverpool, Exeter and the Robinson FEM Institute with a brief intervening period in automotive research and development.
+Angus completed a traditional indentured engineering apprenticeship (ICI) before studying at Liverpool, Exeter and the Robinson FEM Institute with a brief intervening period in automotive research and development.
 He conducted research in computational structural mechanics at IST in Lisbon (equilibrium methods) and Nottingham (yield-line techniques) which was followed by ten years industrial consultancy in mechanical engineering (turbomachinery).
-He recently acted as an Independent Technical Editor for the NAFEMS Benchmark Challenge Initiative, is a member of their Education and Training Working Group and a Founding Member of the NAFEMS PSE Scheme.
-The PSE scheme replaces the older NAFEMS Registered Analyst (NRA) scheme.
-He is a Technical Expert for HKA Global, a company specialising in providing expert engineering and technical services to an international client base and a member of IMechE’s Structural Technology & Materials Group.
+He is a founding member of NAFEMS Professional Simulation Engineer scheme and regularly interviews candidates for their assessment.
+He has written two books for the organisation with two more currently in preparation.

 Edward was born in 1942 and educated at the Universities of Cambridge and Imperial College, London.
 He worked for eight years in a structural consultancy which has been followed by an academic career at Exeter.
 His main research interest has been in the development and application of equilibrium methods in computation mechanics.
 He has recently completed a Leverhulme Trust Emeritus Fellowship and is currently an Honorary University Fellow of Exeter University.
 He was chairman of the Devon & Cornwall branch of the Institution of Structural Engineers (2006-7).